Pitch a story to Increment

 - Outline your concept, target audience, proposed structure, and how you plan to tackle the piece

-- An estimated word count for your final piece
+- Include an estimated word count

+Send your pitch to email@example.com.
 While we can’t respond to every submission, we do our very best.
 If you haven’t heard from us in three weeks, feel free to send a gentle follow up.